Overexploitation: Water resources

 Water resources, such as lakes and aquifers, are usually renewable resources that naturally recharge (the term "fossil water" is sometimes used to describe aquifers that do not recharge).
 Overexploitation occurs if a water resource, such as the Ogallala Aquifer, is mined or extracted at a rate that exceeds the recharge rate, that is, at a rate that exceeds the practical sustained yield.
 Recharge usually comes from local streams, rivers, and lakes.
 An aquifer that has been overexploited is said to be overdrafted or depleted.
 Forests enhance the recharge of aquifers in some locales, although generally forests are a major source of aquifer depletion.
 Depleted aquifers can become polluted with contaminants like nitrates, or they can be permanently damaged by subsidence or saline intrusion from the ocean.

-This turns much of the world's underground water and lakes into finite resources with peak usage debates similar to oil.
-These debates usually focus on agriculture and suburban water usage, but the generation of electricity from nuclear energy or coal and tar sands mining is also water resource intensive.
+This turns much of the world's underground water and lakes into finite resources with peak-usage debates similar to oil.
+These debates usually focus on agriculture and suburban water usage, but the generation of electricity from nuclear energy or coal and tar sands mining is also water-resource intensive.
 A modified Hubbert curve applies to any resource that can be harvested faster than it can be replaced.
 Though Hubbert's original analysis did not apply to renewable resources, their overexploitation can result in a Hubbert-like peak.
 This conclusion has led to the concept of peak water.

 Forestry

 Clear cutting of old growth forests in Canada.

 Forests are considered overexploited when logging occurs at a rate that exceeds the rate of reforestation.
 Reforestation competes with other land uses such as food production, livestock grazing, and living space for further economic growth.
 Historically, the utilization of forest products, including timber and fuel wood, has played a key role in human societies, comparable to the roles of water and cultivable land.
 Today, developed countries continue to utilize timber for building houses and wood pulp for paper.
-In developing countries almost three billion people rely on wood for heating and cooking.
+In developing countries, about three billion people rely on wood for heating and cooking.
 Short-term economic gains from converting forests to agriculture or overexploiting wood products typically result in a loss of long-term income and biological productivity.
 Madagascar, Southeast Asia, and many other regions have experienced lower revenue because of overexploitation and the consequent declining timber harvests.

 Biodiversity

 The rich diversity of marine life inhabiting coral reefs attracts bioprospectors.
 Many coral reefs are overexploited; threats include coral mining, cyanide and blast fishing, and overfishing in general.

 Overexploitation is one of the main threats to global biodiversity.
-Other threats include pollution, introduced and invasive species, habitat fragmentation, habitat destruction, uncontrolled hybridization, climate change, ocean acidification and the driver behind many of these, human overpopulation.
+Other threats include pollution, introduced and invasive species, habitat fragmentation, habitat destruction, uncontrolled hybridization, climate change, ocean acidification, and the driver behind many of these, human overpopulation.

 One of the key health issues associated with biodiversity is drug discovery and the availability of medicinal resources.
 A significant proportion of drugs are derived from natural products that come directly or indirectly from biological sources.
 Marine ecosystems are of particular interest in this regard.
 However, unregulated and inappropriate bioprospecting could potentially lead to overexploitation, ecosystem degradation, and loss of biodiversity.